 Description PIP Rank One moving and one stopped vehicle on the roadway, such as rear-ended.
 1 Collision between two vehicles moving in the same direction.
 2 Collision between two vehicles moving in different directions 3 Jack-knifed with no collision, or roll-over.
 4 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical of Highest count of claims = \triangle are noted with these symbols, when available. , the type cost = O,
+The PIP ranks the count of injuries (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss =, Highest medical of Highest count of claims = are noted with these symbols, when available.

-Research shows that fatigue and driving while drowsy are among the top reasons for single vehicle crashes.^{1, 2}
+Research shows that fatigue and driving while drowsy are among the top reasons for single vehicle crashes.